What is #CreateIt22?

 What changed?
 My understanding of creation.

-CreateIt22 is the solution to this catch-22.
-Broadly speaking, it only has two steps.
-Two steps to getting unblocked for good.
+There are only two steps to getting unblocked for good.
 Two steps to beating your creative block forever.
 Two steps to being the kind of person who can and will make new things every day.

 Those two steps are simple.
 I didn’t say they’re easy.
-They require unlearning bad habits, not just learning new ones.
-They require training thinking with new definitions for familiar words.
-They require that you fight the mindset that got you into this mess, reevaluating what you consider valuable, and why.
+You’ll have to unlearn bad habits, not just learn new ones.
+You’ll have to train your thinking with new definitions for familiar words.
+You’ll have to fight the mindset that got you into this mess, reevaluating what you consider valuable and why.
+You’ll have to face yourself (your greatest foe), and the challenges that come with a consciously shaped identity.

 Come with me, and I’ll show you how this works.